Winnie-Ngaji/Instacart/README.md

 * Q8 What is the total revenue generated in Qtr.
 2 & 3 of 2016?
 * Q9 Which 3 products do people buy at night(2020 - 2022)?
 * Q10 What is the total revenue generated from juice products?

 ---
+# TECHNOLOGIES USED
+- PostgreSQL
+- SQL (advanced queries, joins, aggregations)
+- pgAdmin (or mention your SQL IDE)
+- Data cleaning and modelling
+- Git & GitHub for version control

+---
 # SKILLS DEMONSTRATED